CubistMerge: Spatial-Preserving Token Merging For Diverse ViT Backbones: Methods

 \textbf{Edge Selection.} The naive optimal approach would be to select the top-k most similar edges from the path graph for merging.
 However, this can create processing dependencies which limit parallelization when three or more adjacent tokens must be merged.
 For example, three adjacent tokens must be merged as either $((i, j), k)$ or $(i, (j, k))$, which requires two steps.
 In general, these dependency chains can grow, requiring either a linear or logarithmic number of steps, depending on the implementation.

 To enable better parallelization, we adopt ToMe's~\citep{tome} node bipartition approach, which alternates token role assignments so that adjacent tokens have complementary roles (source and destination).
-Each source token then nominates its most similar adjacent neighbor as its merge destination, and we select the top-k edges from these nominations.
+Each source token then nominates its most similar adjacent neighbor as its merge destination, and we select the top-k edges from these nominations (see \cref{fig:path_graph}(c)).
 This guarantees that no more than three tokens are ever merged, so merging never takes more than two steps.
-However this does not strictly guarantee the selection of the most similar edges.
+However this does not strictly guarantee the selection of the most similar edges.\footnote{See Appendix~\ref{sec:path_graph_demo} for a thorough analysis of design choices, including naive selection, reduction-tree optimization, and bipartite matching.}

 \textbf{Ablation Studies.} We conducted ablation experiments to evaluate the trade-off between parallelization efficiency and edge selection optimality.
 As shown in Table~\ref{tab:ablation_matching}, comparing our bipartite approach (``bipartite, local'') against naive top-k edge selection (``naive, local'') reveals minimal performance differences, and the bipartite approach achieves same or better mIOU in 5 out of 8 experimental settings, while the parallelization enables higher speedups compared to the naive approach.
 Based on this, we adopt bipartite edge selection with path graph as our design.
 Additionally, we evaluate against global bipartite matching (``bipartite, global'') from ToMe~\citep{tome}.
 This comparison validates that our spatially-constrained approach outperform the conventional global matching.(See Table~\ref{tab:ablation_matching})